HeresJohnny5/100-days-of-code/log.md

 **Thoughts**: I've remained unscathed both last year and this year, however my time has officially run out.
 Here's to hoping this cold doesn't overstay its welcome; sleeping on the couch is getting quite old.

+## Day 47: March 7, 2018

+**Progress**: Today I made progress in Maximillian's React - 16 course; No different than any other coding project I learned the importance of a good directory structure.
+I also learned what happens during component creation. , however I made certain to get a couple hrs of code in.
+I dug deeper into React components and methods.

+**Thoughts**: Other than seeing the Doctor I spent the majority of the day resting.
+Looks as if I have a upper respitory infection.
+Here's to hoping I get better sooner rather than later.

 ---
 ### 2018 Projects / Certifications:
 + January 2018: [**M001: MongoDB Basics**](https://drive.google.com/file/d/1nycVB8u9t5B3x0MDnqr7gU5CBdYgPc7s/view)